-Program Sele ection

-Algorithm • blastp (protein-protein BLAST)

-PSI-BLAST (Position-Specific Iterated BLAST)

-OPHI-BLAST (Pattern Hit Initiated BLAST)

-DELTA-BLAST (Domain Enhanced Lookup Time Accelerated BLAST)

-Choose a BLAST algorithm 😣
+Algorithm O Quick BLASTP (Accelerated protein-protein BLAST) Isotopic (protein-protein BLAST) O PSI-BLAST (Position-Specific Iterated BLAST) O PHI-BLAST (Pattern Hit Initiated BLAST) O DELTA-BLAST (Domain Enhanced Lookup Time Accelerated BLAST) Choose a BLAST algorithm

 When searching with such a short sequence, you will see the message that 'Your search parameters were adjusted to search for a short input sequence'.
 It will take a few moments for the results of your search to be generated.